isomerpages/nparks-pcn/pages/Punggol Promenade Nature Walk.md

 ---
 [Insert a good image that best represent the PC]

-## Punggol Promenade Riverside Walk
+## Punggol Promenade Nature Walk

 Linking Punggol Point to Punggol East, Punggol Promenade is a waterfront recreational destination for residents in this region and provides access to the rustic northeastern coastline.
 Consisting of three thematic zones – Riverside Walk, Nature Walk and Punggol Point Walk – every segment of the Punggol Promenade is unique and offers a variety of recreational experiences.

-The lookout points along Punggol Promenade Riverside Walk allow visitors to get closer to the adjacent Serangoon Reservoir.
-There is even a cluster of food and beverage outlets at Tebing Lane, located adjacent to the Riverside Walk.
+Visit this 2.4 km Nature Walk, the middle section of Punggol Promenade that lies between Punggol Point Walk and Riverside Walk.
+This area also features a number of fishing platforms and rest shelters along its meandering track - spots that are perfect for a quiet respite and for one to take in the scenic views.